-Expanding Partner Integrations and Third-Party Developer Platform been able to automate workflows, enhance subscriber experiences and create custom extensions for high-value vertical applications.
+Expanding Partner Integrations and Third-Party Developer Platform

+We aim to foster a strong network of partners and developers around our Matterport platform.
+Through integration with our open, scalable and secure enterprise platform, organizations across numerous industries have been able to automate workflows, enhance subscriber experiences and create custom extensions for high-value vertical applications.
 For example, in May 2020, we rolled out integration capability with Autodesk to assist construction teams with streamlining documentation across workflows and collaborate virtually.
 In July 2021, by partnering with PTC, we offer a joint solution that gives customers a highly visual and interactive way to deliver digital content onto the environments captured by our platform.
 Going forward, we plan to develop additional strategic partnerships with leading software providers to enable more effective integrations and enlarge our marketplace of third-party software applications.
 In November 2021, we launched a new plugin for Autodesk Revit customers, allowing them to upload a Matterport Scan-to-BIM file into Autodesk Revit and start creating and managing information on a construction or design project across its different stages.
 In December 2021, we extended the availability of the Matterport platform in AWS Marketplace so that AWS customers will be able to access Matterport's digital twin technology with AWS add-ons that potentially increase the value of digitization.